 The answer is fairly surprising, Google informs me that there's very little to prevent these types of attacks in the real world, without investing in expensive 3rd party software.
 Requirements by the business to allow usb devices etc potentially weaken the 3rd party software capabilities.
-One of the the problems is that the client trusts HID's without question.
+One of the problems is that the client trusts HID's without question.
 VID\PID filtering is circumventable with spoofing the Class or Hardware ID of an approved keyboard or device.

 The obvious place to start, are the event logs and the Kernel-PnP logs with events 400, 410,411 and 430.
 Looks perfect, full of events from my testing of the Pi Zero.
 Now what to do about those events, a scheduled task that triggers locking the desktop.
 This was too easy and I should have realised......Testing against the Pi Zero would indeed lock the desktop.
-Then for a USB Pen and it failed to trigger the scheduled task.
+Now for a USB Pen and it failed to trigger the scheduled task.
 The Kernel-PnP only generates logs on first use, and the Pi Zero was generating errors and wasn't installing its drivers correctly, further investigation yielded very little.

 Next stop, the 'Advanced Audit Policy'.

 After enabling for both 'Success' and 'Failure' in Group Policy, gpupdate /force and hey presto, events 6416 are being created when a USB device is inserted.